ConnerWill/cheat-fzf/README.md

 *   **fzf**
 *   **curl**

-*Make sure you have [fzf](https://github.com/junegunn/fzf) installed as that is the meat and potatoes of this script.*
+*Make sure you have [fzf](https://github.com/junegunn/fzf) installed as it is the meat and potatoes of this script.*

 ## Setup